mdppml/RKN-as-a-Service/README.md

 ## Compiling

 ### Building with CMake
-After cloning the repo into directory `CECILIA`, you can build the library `CECILIA` by executing the following commands.
+After cloning the repo into directory `RKN-as-a-Service`, you can build the library `RKN-as-a-Service` by executing the following commands.
 ```bash
 mkdir build
 cd build